samir-gandhi/pingdocs-demo/ciam-passwordless/CIAMPasswordlessProtectRegistrationAuthenticationAccountRecoveryMainFlow/nodes/asnrb9403q.md

-# Variables - Keep authMethods As Is
+# Variables - string
+Keep authMethods As Is
 ## Configuration
 ID:  asnrb9403q